Alchemist-X/howcryptoworksbook/Chapter_05_MEV.md

 **Frequent batch auctions** and **intent-based settlement** (e.g., CoW Swap, Uniswap X) mitigate sandwiching by removing continuous-time priority.

-### MEV's Centralizing Pressure and Proposed Solutions
+### Market Impact and User Experience

 While MEV activities like arbitrage can enhance market efficiency and liquidations are a necessary function, the overall impact presents a fundamental tension between market mechanics and user fairness.
 MEV competition inflates gas prices for all users as bots bid aggressively for transaction priority.
 Furthermore, users often receive worse execution prices from front-running and sandwich attacks, effectively paying an **"invisible tax"** to sophisticated actors.

+## Section 3: Centralization Pressures and Mitigation Solutions

+### The Centralization Problem

 This dynamic creates significant **centralization pressures**, as success requires substantial capital and technical expertise.
-On Ethereum, this has led to concentration among builders, with recent research showing **Titan was ~32% of blocks with TC interactions**, and **~19% of blocks were produced by sanction-enforcing producers** (as of 2024–2025; shares fluctuate by dataset and definitions, especially what counts as “sanction‑enforcing”).
+On Ethereum, this has led to concentration among builders, with recent research showing **Titan was ~32% of blocks with TC interactions**, and **~19% of blocks were produced by sanction-enforcing producers** (as of 2024–2025; shares fluctuate by dataset and definitions, especially what counts as "sanction‑enforcing").

+### Emerging Solutions

 To counter this, a decentralized block-building network called **BuilderNet** was announced in 2024 by Flashbots, Beaverbuild, and Nethermind (as of 2025‑05).
 BuilderNet uses **Trusted Execution Environments (TEEs)** to allow multiple operators to share transaction order flow and coordinate block building while keeping the contents private until finalized.
 This architecture aims to create a more transparent and permissionless system for MEV distribution, moving away from the opaque, custom deals that define the current landscape.
 Beaverbuild is already in the process of transitioning its centralized builder to this new network, with more permissionless features planned for future releases.

 **Order flow auctions (OFAs)** and **private orderflow** (e.g., MEV-Share, SUAVE, private relays, encrypted mempools, private RPCs) seek to return value to users—often via rebates—with mixed results in practice. **Time-bandit attacks** (reorgs to capture MEV) are constrained by fast finality; research explores **MEV-smoothing** and **enshrined PBS**.

+## Section 4: Cross-Domain MEV and Future Challenges

 ### Emerging Challenges: Cross-Domain MEV